These associate degree majors earn more than many 4-year college grads. Here's what to know.

 The soaring cost of a bachelor's degree has fueled growing skepticism about the financial payoff of going to college, especially as some top-ranked universities are now charging close to $90,000 a year.
 It turns out that some people could get a bigger bang for their buck through an associate degree program.

-There are 17 associate degree majors whose graduates are earning more than the typical bachelor's degree holder four years after they receive their diploma, according to new research from The HEA Group, founded by Michael Itzkowitz, the former director of the Department of Education's College Scorecard.
+There are 17 associate degree majors with which graduates, four years after they receive their diploma, are earning more than the typical bachelor's degree holder, according to new research from The HEA Group.
+Founded by Michael Itzkowitz, the former director of the Department of Education's College Scorecard, HEA provides data on college costs and other topics.

 Associate programs typically require two years, versus a four-year bachelor's degree, which cuts down on the cost of earning a diploma.
-And the tuition generally is also much lower, with the typical two-year degree costing $3,621 per year, compared with an average of almost $17,000 for annual tuition at a four-year program, according to the National Center for Education Statistics.
+And the tuition generally is also much lower to begin with.
+The typical two-year degree costs $3,621 per year on average, compared with an average of almost $17,000 for annual tuition at a four-year program, according to the National Center for Education Statistics.

 It's worth noting that the majority of grads from the roughly 130 associate degree programs tracked by the HEA Group's research earn less than the average bachelor's degree holder, the analysis found.